✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Claude Prompt for Payload Patching #

 The prompt must give Claude enough context to generate valid patches.
-Include the expected schema, validation rules, and examples of valid data.
+I include the expected schema, validation rules, and examples of valid data.

 Rules: